Resource

 - People who are pregnant

-- People who have been diagnosed with a respiratory infection
+- People with a current or recent respiratory infection

 Read about the health effects of wildfire smoke and ways to reduce exposure.